ThiDaGui/RAGE-rustic-ascii-graphic-engine/README.md

 ### Requirements

-RAGE is being developped with linux on mind and has not been tested on other OSs.
+RAGE is being developped with linux in mind and has not been tested on other OSs.

 To compile and run RAGE, you will need:
 * A C99 compiler.